speckleworks/SpeckleServer/readme.md

 This is the Speckle Server, which coordinates communications between the various bits of the Speckle ecosystem.

+⚠️ **IMPORTANT** ⚠️

+Speckle 2.0 is in the works, 👉 [check it out here](https://github.com/specklesystems)!
+Speckle 1.0 is currently in LTS (lifetime support), read more about the announcemnt [here](https://speckle.systems/blog/speckle2-vision-and-faq) and [here](https://speckle.systems/blog/insider-speckle2).

 ## API

 [API docs are here](https://speckleworks.github.io/SpeckleSpecs/) - they are a good overview of what you can do.